-Speed Up the Book Research Process
+Speed Up the Low Content Book Research Process

 My business partner and I decided to come up with a better way and created our own software to take everything I talked about above, and boil it down to under an hour to do everything.

-As time went on, we decided to add a keyword tool as well because this is the starting point for the entire research process (coming up with keywords to take a look at the results).
+As time went on, we decided to add a keyword research tool as well because this is the starting point for the entire research process (coming up with keywords to take a look at the results).
 Using the nurse example from above, you can see what it looks like inside of Book Bolt.

 Everything I talked about in this article can be done manually, or you can try out the 3 day trial of Book Bolt that we give everyone.

-One of the biggest challenges that new sellers face when it comes to POD (print on demand) is that it is incredibly hard to find niches where they can be successful selling.
+One of the biggest challenges that new sellers face when it comes to POD is that it is incredibly hard to find niches where they can be successful selling.

 Amazon KNOWS what keywords people search for that convert (this is why they suggest them).
-You start by typing out a keyword, and if Amazon starts to recommend an ending to that original keyword, they know that their chances of making a sale drastically go up.
+You start by typing out a keyword, and if Amazon starts to recommend an ending to that original keyword, they know that your chances of making a sale drastically go up.